 218. Various thinkers have pointed out that leftism is a kind of religion.
 Leftism is not a religion in the strict sense because leftist doctrine does not postulate the existence of any supernatural being.
 But for the leftist, leftism plays a psychological role much like that which religion plays for some people.
 The leftist NEEDS to believe in leftism; it plays a vital role in his psychological economy.
 His beliefs are not easily modified by logic or facts.
 He has a deep conviction that leftism is morally Right with a capital R, and that he has not only a right but a duty to impose leftist morality on everyone.
 (However, many of the people we are referring to as "leftists" do not think of themselves as leftists and would not describe their system of beliefs as leftism.
-We use the term "leftism" because we don't know of any better words to designate the spectrum of related creeds that includes the feminist, gay rights, political correctness, etc., movements, and because these movements have a strong affinity with the old left.
+We use the term "leftism" because we don't know of any better word to designate the spectrum of related creeds that includes the feminist, gay rights, political correctness, etc., movements, and because these movements have a strong affinity with the old left.
 See paragraphs 227-230.)

 219. Leftism is totalitarian force.
 Wherever leftism is in a position of power it tends to invade every private corner and force every thought into a leftist mold.
-In part this is because of the quasi-religious character of leftism; everything contrary to leftists beliefs represents Sin.
+In part this is because of the quasi-religious character of leftism: Everything contrary to leftist beliefs represents Sin.
 More importantly, leftism is a totalitarian force because of the leftists' drive for power.
-The leftist seeks to satisfy his need for power through identification with a social movement and he tries to go through the power process by helping to pursue and attain the goals of the movement (see paragraph 83).
-But no matter how far the movement has gone in attaining its goals the leftist is never satisfied, because his activism is a surrogate activity (see paragraph 41).
-That is, the leftist's real motive is not to attain the ostensible goals of leftism; in reality he is motivated by the sense of power he gets from struggling for and then reaching a social goal.[35]
+The leftist seeks to satisfy his need for power through identification with a social movement, and he tries to go through the power process by helping to pursue and attain the goals of the movement (see paragraph 83).
+That is, the leftist's real motive is not to attain the ostensible goals of leftism; in reality he is motivated by the sense of power he gets from struggling for and then reaching a social goal.
+Consequently the leftist is never satisfied with the goals he has already attained; his need for the power process leads him always to pursue some new goal.